th7mo/th7mo.com/ssh-key.md

 > [!NOTE]
 > This note is not finished yet.
 > - This article has not been reviewed yet.
-> - Add Gentoo package names too (and decide where).

 A method to access and write data to GitHub, GitLab and Bitbucket is the Secure Shell Protocol (SSH).
 You can authenticate to those repository hosting services using an SSH key.